All Episodes

 So she grabbed your chain.

-Um by feeding into what was going on.
+And basically, I had to get her attention by feeding into what was going on.

-And instead, she grabbed the pot with my fettuccine and I said to her, don't do it.
+And I said to her, don't do it.

-And when it hit me, I ran out of my door, and I was screaming, ah, you really burnt me.
+And when it hit me, I ran out of my door and I was screaming, ah, you really burnt me.

-I left my door open, and that's when the cops showed up.
+And that's when the cops showed up.

-And when the cops showed up, like, did you get was there water in the pot too, or just in hot noodles?
+And when the cops showed up, like, did you get, was there water in the pot too, or just in hot noodles?

 Water was on the floor.

-But were they boiling and was the noodles boiling?
+But were they boiling the noodles?

 That's what I'm asking.

-Given a choice, the fettuccine was better because the chicken palm was in vegetable oil, and that would have really torn me up.
+Given a choice, the fettuccine was better because the chicken palm was in vegetable oil and that would have really torn me up.

-Um how did that feel when that first hit you, man?
+And how did that feel when that first hit you, man?

 It stung something fierce.